 The Government acquired The Pasture or Pall Mall Square.
 It then measured 3 acres 5 perches.
 This stopped encroachments from persons who had property around it.

-A fever reduced the white population to 2713 whites.
-The African population numbered 21,891 blacks due to high importation.
+A fever reduced the white population to 2713 persons.
+The African population numbered 21,891 due to high importation of enslaved workers.
 St. Kitts had 321 more white women than men.